July 4, 2025, 9:03 am | Read time: 2 minutes

 Here’s How

-Making a slug collar is very simple, but you shouldn’t be careless, as there’s a risk of injury if you’re not careful.
+Making a snail collar is very simple, but you shouldn’t be careless, as there’s a risk of injury if you’re not careful.
 You can discard the lid of the yogurt cup; you only need the cup and the utility knife.

 Use the utility knife to cut out the bottom of the cup.
-And that’s it: The slug collar is ready for use in the garden bed.
+And that’s it: The collar is ready for use in the garden bed.